Information for Parents

-The four Tempe students are selected in February and they are then paired with the New Zealand students.
+The three Tempe students are selected in February and they are then paired with the Lower Hutt students.
 Students and their families are able to communicate via the internet to meet and get to know each other before the exchange begins.

 The Tempe students arrive early June and visit for five weeks.
-They do not attend school, although usually a day is set aside in the programme for them to attend school with their NZ student.
+They do not attend school, although usually a day is set aside in the programme for them to attend school with their Lower Hutt student.

 The programme usually involves visits to tourist sights and activities in the Lower Hutt and Wellington area, and usually a short trip is made to Rotorua/Taupo.
 Students are able to use public transport to get to places, but parents are expected to accompany the students as much as possible.

-A few days after the Tempe students return home, the four NZ students leave for Tempe, where they are hosted by their Tempe family.
+A few days after the Tempe students return home, the three Lower Hutt students leave for Tempe, where they are hosted by their Tempe family.
 They spend time with them before they join delegates from nine other countries who are also visiting on their student exchange.
 In recent years, this large group of students have camped at the Grand Canyon for a couple of nights, visited Disneyland, and attended an American Prom!